Armourer: United Kingdom

 Armourers are the oldest trade in the British Army and trace their heritage back several centuries.
 Today they form a core role within the Corps of Royal Electrical and Mechanical Engineers (REME) and work on an extremely wide variety of weapon systems.
 Typically, armourers are attached to every type of front line operational unit within the British Army such as Infantry, Cavalry, Engineers, Logistics, Special Forces and specialist training teams.
-They can also be found in larger REME units called REME Battalions providing in-depth repair and front line support.
+They can also be found in larger REME units called REME Battalions, providing in-depth repair and front-line support.

-Armourers have the rank of Craftsman upon starting their trade training, which is the equivalent of Private and they have similar ranks of the remainder of the Army thereafter.
+Armourers have the rank of Craftsman—which is the equivalent of Private—upon starting their trade training, and they have similar ranks of the remainder of the Army thereafter.
 As they increase in rank they can follow one of two streams: Artisan or Artificer.
-As an Artificer they must complete a strenuous Selection course and then attend an 18-month intensive engineering course where they work towards and gain an electrical and mechanical HND, upon completion they emerge as a Staff Sergeants (SSGT) and have the potential to reach Warrant Officer Class 1 (WO1) as an Artificer Sergeant Major (ASM) or even gain a Commission.
-Artisan Armourers who remain working at trade can also achieve Warrant Officer Class 1 (WO1) typically as a Regimental Sergeant Major (RSM) of a REME Battalion and potentially gain a Late Entry (LE) commission.
+As an Artificer, they must complete a strenuous Selection course and then attend an 18-month intensive engineering course, where they work towards and gain an electrical and mechanical HND.
+Upon completion, they emerge as a Staff Sergeant (SSGT), and have the potential to reach Warrant Officer Class 1 (WO1) as an Artificer Sergeant Major (ASM), or even gain a Commission.
+Artisan Armourers who remain working at trade can also achieve WO1, typically as a Regimental Sergeant Major (RSM) of a REME Battalion, and potentially gain a Late Entry (LE) commission.

-On a day-to-day basis Armourers maintain a wide variety of weapons and optical equipment, they are highly skilled in the use of hand tools and are able to maintain their equipment across the globe.
-They formally inspect every weapon annually/or every six months (dependent on weapon type) and also advise the end-user on all matters of equipment care.
+On a day-to-day basis, armourers maintain a wide variety of weapons and optical equipment; they are typically skilled in the use of hand tools and are able to maintain their equipment across the globe.
+They are formally required to inspect every weapon annually or every six months (dependent on weapon type), and also advise the end-user on all matters of equipment care.
 Within a modern Infantry Battalion, they are exposed to the maximum varieties of weapons and optical equipment, with only Special Forces possessing more.